tweag/cardano-conformance-testing-of-consensus/docs/design.md

 - `meta` to access test class metadata, eg the number of `desired-passes` we expect to run a test for.

-The **test runner** CLI tool supports the following optional flags:
+The **test runner** CLI tool takes a single test file as mandatory argument and supports the following optional flags:

 - `--shrink-index` to specify the shrunk point schedule to run, according to the given index.
 The index values are output by the `runner` itself.
 - `--topology-file` specifies the output path for the topology file.
-- `--minimal-test-output` specifies the file path to write the current point schedule if no further shrinking is possible.
+- `--minimal-test-output` specifies a file path to write the last counterexample test file to if no further shrinking is possible.
+This is the only case `runner` outputs a test file.
+Non-minimal counterexample test files can be produced by using `shrinkview`.

+The **shrink viewer** tool has two mandatory arguments (a test file and a shrink index), a single mode of operation, and no flags.

 These operations provide the primitives needed to orchestrate a QuickCheck-like workflow.
 For example, users are free to run the entire test suite by looping